🔼The name Elisha: Summary

-Meaning and etymology of the Hebrew name Elisha
+🔼Etymology of the name Elisha

-For the meaning of the name Elisha, BDB Theological Dictionary and NOBS Study Bible Name List agree on God Is Salvation.
+For the meaning of the name Elisha, BDB Theological Dictionary and NOBSE Study Bible Name List agree on God Is Salvation.
 Jones' Dictionary of Old Testament Proper Names reads God The Savior, Salvation Of My God.